SolidLabResearch/google-sheet-sync/README.md

 Full configuration examples that incorporate either the query or fields method are present in `config.query.example.yml` and `config.fields.example.yml` respectively.

-## Rules (Yarrrml)
+## Rules (YARRRML)

-To convert and write back changes from the Google Sheet back to the resource, the synchronisation agent make use of the [RML](https://rml.io/) Mapper.
+To convert and write back changes from the Google Sheet back to the resource, the synchronisation agent uses the [RMLMapper](https://rml.io/).
 This mapper relies on declarative rules that define how the RDF data should be generated from the data on the Google Sheet.
-These rules should be written in the form of [yarrrml](https://rml.io/yarrrml/) in the `rules.yml` file.
+Write these rules in the form of [YARRRML](https://rml.io/yarrrml/) in the `rules.yml` file.

-An example on how this should look like is present in `rules.example.yml`.
+You find an example in `rules.example.yml`.

 ## Start synchronisation app
 To set up and use the synchronisation agent, first make sure all the necessary dependencies have been installed by running